kaveyjoe/SUIZERO/README.md

 ## ⚡ Overview

 **SUIZERO**
-SUIZERO is a high-signal security analysis engine purpose-built for the Sui Move ecosystem.
+is a high-signal security analysis engine purpose-built for the Sui Move ecosystem.
 It focuses on detecting real, exploitable vulnerabilities in Sui smart contracts by analyzing compiled bytecode and semantic execution patterns—not surface-level linting.
 SUIZERO is designed for environments where shared objects, capabilities, and economic invariants create attack surfaces that traditional scanners miss.